Configure Azure Virtual Network Subnets

 virtualNetworkName: vnetname

-The addressPrefix property defines the IP range using CIDR notation.
+The addressPrefix property defines the subnet’s IP range in CIDR notation.
 The virtualNetworkName and resourceGroupName properties identify where the subnet lives.
-Without additional configuration, the subnet uses Azure’s default routing and allows all outbound traffic.
+Resources deployed into this subnet receive IP addresses from the specified range.

 Enable service endpoints for Azure services

-Applications accessing Azure Storage or SQL Database from VMs often use service endpoints to route traffic over Azure’s backbone network instead of the public internet.
+Applications that access Azure Storage or SQL Database from VMs can route traffic through Azure’s backbone network instead of the public internet by enabling service endpoints.

 import * as pulumi from "@pulumi/pulumi";